 SHORT-TERM (ACUTE) OVEREXPOSURE EFFECTS Welding Fumes - May result in discomfort such as dizziness, nausea or dryness or irritation of nose, throat or eyes.
 Calcium Oxide - Dust or fumes may cause irritation of the respiratory system, skin and eyes.
 Chromium - Inhalation of fume with chromium (VI) compounds can cause irritation of the respiratory tract, lung damage and asthma-like symptoms.
 Swallowing chromium (VI) salts can cause severe injury or death.
 Dust on skin can form ulcers.
 Eyes may be burned by chromium (VI) compounds.
 Allergic reactions may occur in some people.
 Cobalt - Pulmonary irritation, cough, dermatitis, weight loss.
-Fluorides - Fluoride compounds evolved may cause skin and eye burns, pulmonary edema and bronchitis.
+Fluorides - Fluorides - Fluoride compounds evolved may cause skin and eye burns, pulmonary edema and bronchitis.
 Iron, Iron Oxide - None are known.
 Treat as nuisance dust or fume.
-Nickel, Nickel Compounds -Metallic taste, nausea, tightness in chest, metal fume fever, allergic reaction.
+Nickel, Nickel Compounds - Metallic taste, nausea, tightness in chest, metal fume fever, allergic reaction.
 Potassium Silicate - Dust or fumes may cause irritation of the respiratory system, skin and eyes.
-Silica (Amorphous) - Dust and fumes may cause irritation of the respiratory system, skin and eyes.
 Sodium Silicate - Dust or fumes may cause irritation of the respiratory system, skin and eyes.
-Titanium Dioxide - Irritation of respiratory system.
-Tungsten - Dust may cause irritation of dust may cause acute airways obstructive asthma which is reversible following overexposure.
+Sodium silicate - Dust or fumes may cause irritation of the respiratory system, skin and eyes.
+Sodium silicate - Dust or fumes may cause irritation of the respiratory system, skin and eyes.
+Sodium silicate - Dust or fumes may cause irritation of dust may cause acute airways obstructive asthma which is reversible following overexposure.
 Symptoms are tightening chest and productive cough.

 LONG-TERM (CHRONIC) OVEREXPOSURE EFFECTS: Welding Fumes - Excess levels may cause bronchial asthma, lung fibrosis, pneumoconiosis or "siderosis."
 Studies have concluded that there is sufficient evidence for ocular melanoma in welders.
 Calcium Oxide - Prolonged overexposure may cause ulceration of the skin and perforation of the nasal septum, dermatitis and pneumonia.
 Chromium - Ulceration and perforation of nasal septum.
 Respiratory irritation may occur with symptoms resembling asthma.
 Studies have shown that chromate production workers exposed to hexavalent chromium compounds have an excess of lung cancers.
 Chromium (VI) compounds are more readily absorbed through the skin than chromium (III) compounds.
-Good practice requires the reduction of employee exposure to chromium (III) and (VI) compounds.
+Good practice requires the reduction of employee exposure to chromium (III) compounds.
 Cobalt - Repeated overexposure to cobalt compounds can produce reduced pulmonary function, diffuse nodular fibrosis of lungs and respiratory hypersensitivity.
 Fluorides - Serious bone erosion (Osteoporosis) and mottling of teeth.
 Iron, Iron Oxide Fumes - Can cause siderosis (deposits of iron in lungs) which some researchers believe may affect pulmonary function.
 Lungs will clear in time when exposure to iron and its compounds ceases.
 Iron and magnetite (Fe3O4) are not regarded as fibrogenic materials.
-Nickel Compounds - Lung fibrosis or pneumoconiosis.
+Nickel, Nickel Compounds - Lung fibrosis or pneumoconiosis.
 Studies of nickel refinery workers indicated a higher incidence of lung and nasal cancers.
-Potassium Silicate - Prolonged overexposure may cause ulceration of the skin and perforation of the nasal septum, dermatitis and pneumonia.
-Silica (Amorphous) - Research indicates that silica is present in welding fume in the amorphous form.
-Long term overexposure may cause pneumoconiosis.
-Non crystalline forms of silica (amorphous silica) are considered to have little fibrotic potential.
-Sodium slight fibrosis.
-Tungsten - Long term overexposure may cause pulmonary fibrosis characterized by a rapid onset of cough, sputum and dyspnea on exertion.
+Potasium Silicate - Prolonged overexposure may cause ulceration of the skin and perforation of the nasal septum, dermatitis and pneumonia.
+Silica (amorphous) - Research indicates that silica is present in welding fume in the amorphous form.
+Long term overexposure may cause pulmonary irritation of the skin and perforation of the nasal